SyncfusionExamples/how-to-copy-cell-value-of-entire-grid-template-column-in-wpf-datagrid/README.md

 # How to copy cell value of entire GridTemplateColumn in WPF DataGrid (SfDataGrid)?

-How to copy cell value of entire GridTemplateColumn in WPF DataGrid (SfDataGrid)?
+How to copy cell value of entire GridTemplateColumn in [WPF DataGrid](https://www.syncfusion.com/wpf-ui-controls/datagrid) (SfDataGrid)?

 # About the sample

-By default, SfDataGrid cannot support copy paste operations in GridTemplateColumn.
-You can achieve this by overriding CopyCell method in GridCutCopyPaste class.
+By default, [WPF DataGrid](https://www.syncfusion.com/wpf-ui-controls/datagrid) (SfDataGrid) does not provide the support copy paste (clipboard) operations in GridTemplateColumn.
+You can achieve this by overriding the CopyCell method in GridCutCopyPaste class.

 ```c#
 this.SampleDataGrid.GridCopyPaste = new CustomCopyPaste(this.SampleDataGrid);